xMAXVADERxx/Tweetslator/README.md

 Config Information:
   When setting up time, the ISO-8601 format is used (i.e YYYY-MM-DDTHH:MM:SSZ; e.g 2020-11-07T01:35:43Z)
+  The "GoogleCodes" file has all the different identifiers for languages (that are supported by GoogleTrans), edit as you wish

 # Heroku:
 Fork the main branch